 The IPOST form is usually printed on brightly colored paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

-Taken together, a Living Will and a Durable Power of Attorney for Health Care provide more information than an IPOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
-Therefore, if you have an IPOST form, you do not need a DNR order, but you should still complete a Living Will and a Durable Power of Attorney for Health Care to provide a full set of wishes about your care.
+Taken together, a living will and durable power of attorney for health care provide more information than an IPOST form, including details about your health care agent, more complete health care wishes, and your preference for organ donation.
+Therefore, if you have an IPOST form, you do not need a DNR order, but you should still complete a living will and durable power of attorney for health care to provide a full set of wishes about your care.

-For details about making these important additional health care documents, see Iowa Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.
+For details about making essential health care directives, see Iowa Living Wills and Durable Powers of Attorney for Health Care: What You Need to Know.